 When soreness indicates a severe injury or sticks with you longer than it should, recovering damages related to your injuries will likely be on your mind if another person caused your car accident.
 Continued treatment is expensive.
 Depending on your level of pain and discomfort, you might not work for some time, while medical treatment costs roll in.

 Even before your soreness starts to subside, you have likely been to the emergency room.
 As your healing progresses, you might need more diagnostic scans and continue to lose income for missing work.
 Depending on your situation, you might seek compensation for damages in civil court.
-Contact a car accident attorney who can evaluate your case as soon as possible.
+Contact a Brooklyn car accident lawyer who can evaluate your case as soon as possible.